There

 My backup mic

-AKG D112.
+is the AKG D112.
 This egg-shaped mic is versatile for many recording

 applications, so it's an excellent choice for those of you on a tight